 The Oxford Centre for Byzantine Research (OCBR), based at the Ioannou Centre for Classical and Byzantine Studies is a research hub which brings together experts from several disciplines including history, archaeology and classics.
 It hosts seventy scholars, including 19 professors - an unusually high number - of which 13 are Fellows of the Royal Academy.

 The Faculty of Modern Languages undertakes teaching and research in many European languages.
 Research projects range from investigating voices in Medieval French Narrative, through representing migration in contemporary media and narrative in Italy, to a project devoted to extending and developing the corpus of Brecht's works in English.
-Themes studies include the History of Ideas and Cultural History, Prose Fiction, Drama and Performance, and Translation.
+Themes studied include the History of Ideas and Cultural History, Prose Fiction, Drama and Performance, and Translation.

-Europe-focused research projects within the Department include a project led by Professor Jan Zielonka on "Europe Unbound: geopolitics, economics and communication", a Leverhulme Trust-sponsored project on "Responded to Neo-Fascism in Europe" led by Professor Giovanni Capoccia, and a project on the "Economy, Constitutional Variation and Cabinet Survival in Europe" led by Professor Petra Schleiter.
+In the social sciences, the Department of Politics and International Relations offers studies focused on Europe through its MPhil in European Politics and Society.
+Europe-focused research projects within the Department include a project led by Professor Jan Zielonka on Europe Unbound: geopolitics, economics and communication, a Leverhulme Trust-sponsored project on Responses to Neo-Fascism in Europe led by Professor Giovanni Capoccia, and a project on the Economy, Constitutional Variation and Cabinet Survival in Europe led by Professor Petra Schleiter.